 For years, local conservationists have been trying to protect the open space in Scott County known as Blakeley Bluffs.
-This 128-acre area with large swaths of forest and blufflands with stunning views also borders the Minnesota River—a major tributary of the Mississippi.
-The Trust for Public Land is working with the state Department of Natural Resources to protect this land as an addition to the Ney Wildlife Management Area.
-This will ensure that the river's water quality is protected and improve public access to a beautiful natural area for hiking, kayaking, hunting, and camping.
+This 128-acre area with large swaths of forest and blufflands with stunning views borders the Minnesota River—a major tributary of the Mississippi.
+The Trust for Public Land worked with the state Department of Natural Resources to protect this land as an addition to the Ney Wildlife Management Area.
+This ensures the river’s water quality is protected and public access to a beautiful natural area for hiking, kayaking, hunting, and camping is provided.

 Funding for this project was provided by the Outdoor Heritage Fund as recommended by the Lessard- Sams Outdoor Heritage Council.